HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

 ## Brand New Clients
 [\[Back to Top\]](#table-of-contents)

+Video explanation of entering a Brand New Client: https://www.screencast.com/t/TenVRcAV73

 ### Step-by-Step
 To create a new client in CaseWorthy click the "Intake: Brand New Clients" button on the left navigation bar.
 This will start a new workflow, which is a series of forms that gather the required information about the client and their interactions with HRDC.
 Each of the list items below represents an individual form.